zaka786khan/cashautomator/README.md

-# cashautomator
+# CashAutomator
-CashAutomator software automate on such websites who rewards for doing something
+CashAutomator software automate on such websites who rewards for doing something for example PTC sites